 Mr. Runnels laughed and pointed at me.
-“She gonna see you on Saturday, and you’re going to give her a law license?”
+“She gonna see you on Saturday, and you gonna give her a law license?”
 He shook his head.
-“Let a woman in the courts, and it will take twice as long.”
+“Let a woman in the courts, and every trial will take twice as long.”
 He harrumphed.
 “Twice as long, it will.”

 Judge Wainwright pointed his gavel at Mr. Runnels.
 “You hush now and answer her questions.”
 He pulled back the gavel.
 “Just humor me.”

 “All right.”
 Mr. Runnels straightened.
 “But I better be able to get a word in edgeways.”
 The gallery chuckled.

 “Continue, Miss Lee.”